scientific-dev/custom-socket/README.md

 As of current deno version, deno does not supports adding custom headers to the socket beacause deno follows the js web standards.
 So for people who want custom headers.
 Here is a module for it.
 This module helps you to add custom headers something like this

+> This package is made for some development issues.
+If you find bugs report an issue or create an pull request.

 ```ts
 import WS from "https://raw.githubusercontent.com/Scientific-Guy/custom-socket/main/mod.ts";